Road safety education and training in Stockport

 - consider what may cause road collisions

-Bikeability is a National Standard cycle training scheme which is offered by Stockport Council to all Primary Schools in Stockport.
+Bikeability is a national standard cycle training scheme offered by the council to all primary schools in Stockport.

 The course has 2 levels.
 Level 1 is off-road.
 Pupils will learn basic skills like signalling, using gears and bike control.

 Level 2 training is on-road and involves students learning how to: